 The first transaction closed on December 4, 2019, whereby Altura divested Disposition Assets equal to 7.0% of corporate assets for \$3.5 million.
-Proceeds will primarily be used to drill a horizontal well in the Entice area on or before March 31, 2020.
-Altura will carry PrivateCo for a 7.0% working interest in the well.
+Proceeds were used to drill and complete a horizontal well in the Entice area during the months January and February 2020.
+Altura carried PrivateCo for a 7.0% working interest in the well.